-FDA recommends that the T formulation be qualitatively $(Q1)^3$ and quantitatively $(Q2)^4$ the same as the R formulation.
+FDA recommends that the T product be qualitatively $(Q_1)^4$ and quantitatively $(Q_2)^5$ the same as the R product.

-If a prospective applicant uses a Q2-different formulation for its T product, the prospective applicant should explain the reason(s) for not using a T formulation that is Q2 the same as the R formulation.
-In addition, the prospective applicant should provide pharmaceutical development data, involving in vitro testing of multiple drug-to-excipient ratios that encompass combinations below and above the ratios used in the T and R products.
+If a sponsor uses a Q_2 -different formulation for its T product, the sponsor should explain the reason(s) for not using a T formulation that is Q_2 the same as the R formulation.
+In addition, the sponsor should provide pharmaceutical development data involving in vitro testing of multiple drug-to-excipient ratios that encompass combinations below and above the ratios used in the T and R products.